Giskard-AI/giskard/README.md

     return demo_sklearn_model.predict_proba(preprocessed_df)

 giskard_model = giskard.Model(
-    model=demo_model,  # A prediction function that encapsulates all the data pre-processing steps and that could be executed with the dataset used by the scan. model_type="classification",  # Either regression, classification or text_generation. name="Titanic model",  # Optional
+    model=prediction_function,  # A prediction function that encapsulates all the data pre-processing steps and that could be executed with the dataset used by the scan. model_type="classification",  # Either regression, classification or text_generation. name="Titanic model",  # Optional
     classification_labels=demo_sklearn_model.classes_,  # Their order MUST be identical to the prediction_function's output order